-Working and constructing for loops in Matlab happen the exact same way they do in other programing languages, at the only difference that in Matlab the first index the for loop goes through is never zero.
-In Matlab, the first index is 1, and this is an information you should always remember while working with for loops in Matlab.
+Working and constructing for loops in Matlab happen the exact same way they do in other programming languages, at the only difference that in Matlab the first index the for loop goes through is never zero.
+In Matlab, the first index is 1, and this is information you should always remember while working with for loops in Matlab.

-We have recently used a for loop here, while going through Euler methods in Matlab without spending lot of time on the for loop itself, in this post we will work with the later a little intensively.
+We have recently used a for loop here, while going through Euler methods in Matlab without spending a lot of time on the for loop itself, in this post we will work with the later a little intensively.

 For Loop in Matlab